 Excel’s built-in Remove Duplicates feature can also be used to count distinct values.

-STEP 2: Navigate to the Data tab and select Remove Duplicates.
+STEP 2: Go to Data > Remove Duplicates.

 STEP 3: In the Remove Duplicates dialog box, select the columns that need to be checked for duplicates.